Wes Streeting: Health Secretary (2024–2026)

-In November 2024, Streeting cautioned NHS leaders that consistently failing hospitals will be publicly identified, with managers held accountable, potentially facing removal and restrictions on future employment in the sector.
-Later that month, Streeting voted against the Terminally Ill Adults (End of Life) Bill.
+In December 2024, Streeting indefinitely extended a temporary ban on puberty blockers for children with gender dysphoria set in place by the prior Conservative government, following the publication of the Cass Review.
+He received mixed responses to his decision, with wide criticism from LGBTQ+ right groups, including Keyne Walker from TransActual characterising the ban as "discrimination, plain and simple".
+Puberty blockers remained legal for other children and adults.

 In January 2025 a press release announced a new agreement between the NHS and the "independent sector to help tackle waiting lists and give patients greater choice".
+Also that month, Streeting criticised the campaigners of former neonatal nurse Lucy Letby, asking people to "consider those grieving parents who've lost their babies" and stating that "waging a campaign" on behalf of Letby is "not the right thing to do", concluding that "Until I'm told otherwise by the courts of this land, then I continue to stand by the view that there's been a fair conviction here until the courts determine otherwise; that's how justice in this country works."

+Streeting leaving Downing Street, March 2026.

 On 9 September 2025, Streeting defended then-UK ambassador to the US Peter Mandelson, stating that he should not be judged as "guilty by association" for his links to convicted sex offender Jeffrey Epstein.
 The defence came after US committee documents were released within which he called the offender his "best pal".
 In an interview on Sky News, Streeting said that Mandelson "deeply regrets ever having been introduced" to Epstein.
 He argued against dismissing someone based purely on their past connections, stating, "I don't think we should regard everyone as guilty by association".
 Streeting also highlighted the importance of justice for Epstein's victims, stating they should receive a platform to tell their stories.
+In February 2026, following the subsequent revelations, Streeting took a more critical position, stating Mandelson betrayed his country.
+It was reported that Streeting's prior friendship with Mandelson could prevent him from launching a potential leadership challenge to Starmer.